codevalley/jump/plan-progress.md

   - [ ] Logging configuration

 ## Current Status
-🚀 HTTP API endpoints implementation complete.
-Create and Get payload endpoints are fully functional.
-Delete endpoint has a placeholder implementation.
-Next: Unit and integration tests.
+🚀 All core functionality is implemented and tested!
+Create, Get, and Delete payload endpoints are fully functional with proper error handling and rate limiting.
+Test coverage is comprehensive across all layers.
+Next: API documentation and deployment configuration.